abdurrahmanharitsghiffary/dulnext/README.md

-# Dulnext - Virtual Doctype Frappe Template
+# VRTNext - Virtual Doctype Frappe Template

 A custom Frappe template built and maintained by Myself.
 This project is focused on building Doctypes using Virtual Doctype for better flexibility and performance.